 - The effective date that the agreement begins, or left blank if unsure.

 It's important to make sure the contract is written in the format that is applicable to the state in which the party resides, where the activities will take place, or where the property is located.
 In other words, you'll need to abide by the state law that will govern the terms of the agreement.
 The typical HHA will have specific language and terms included, and in many situations will be provided courtesy of the contract issuer or insurance company.
 Every county in a state may have influence over the terms of the agreement, so it's best to verify the contract language and validity of the clause.

 If you need help with an Independent Contractor Hold Harmless Agreement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.